The Clock's Ticking on Federal Agencies to Implement Executive Order 14028

 Out of 220 companies surveyed by the DoD, 75% failed to implement basic cybersecurity measures and had to enter "Plans of Actions" and Milestones (POA&M), which track a company's progress in repairing security weaknesses.

-So, what are the stated goals of the EO?
+So, what are the stated goals of the cybersecurity EO 14028?

 Now let's take a high-level look at some of the more notable cyber-protection requirements.